ikluft/prefvote/doc/PrefVote_CEF_input.md

 The example shows how all CEF files start with parameter lines which describe the election.

 After the parameters come the vote lines.
-Preferences are marked with the greater-than ">" operator.
-Equality among candidates are marked with the equals "=" operator.
-Candidate/option names may contain spaces.
+Preferences are marked with the greater-than ">" operator, indicating the first choice is preferred above the second.
+Equality among choices are marked with the equals "=" operator.
+Candidate/choice names may contain spaces.

 CEF allows tags to contain additional data about a vote line.
 At this time, PrefVote parses the tag data but does not use it.